Last Layer Hamiltonian Monte Carlo: Results

 \paragraph{\textbf{Prior scale influence.}} To investigate the impact of prior scale on LL--HMC, Figure \ref{fig:hmc_perf_samples} shows the relationship between F1-score and the number of HMC samples, for multiple prior standard deviations.
 Because the last layer is randomly initialized (cold start) with uninformative priors, smaller prior scales (i.e., stricter priors) tend to degrade performance.
 For the AIDE and B4C datasets, performance plateaus after 5–10 samples, suggesting that further samples yield negligible performance gains.
 This implies that LL--HMC achieves stable predictive performance with relatively few samples, which is beneficial for computational efficiency.
 The ROAD dataset exhibits greater sensitivity to prior scale and the number of samples, with more variation in F1-score across configurations.

 \definecolor{steelblue31119180}{RGB}{31,119,180}

 \definecolor{steelblue31119180}{RGB}{31,119,180}

-\paragraph{\textbf{Influence of additional dependent LL--HMC samples.}} To examine how additional samples from the same LL--HMC chain affect DAR and DIR performance, Figure \ref{fig:dependent_samples} presents the average F1 score and the standard deviation as more samples are cumulatively drawn across 100 random seeds.
+\paragraph{\textbf{Influence of additional dependent LL--HMC samples.}} To examine effect of the additional $\theta_{LL}$ parameter samples from the same LL--HMC chain, which increases the computational complexity, on the DAR and DIR performance, Figure \ref{fig:dependent_samples} presents the average F1 score and the standard deviation as more samples are cumulatively drawn across 100 random seeds.
 The results show that standard deviation decreases with more samples, but performance converges quickly.
 This suggests that beyond a small number of posterior samples, further samples from the LL--HMC chain yield diminishing returns in classification performance.

 \definecolor{darkgray176}{RGB}{176,176,176} \definecolor{steelblue31119180}{RGB}{31,119,180}